mamylinx/mamylinx/README.md

 - 👀 I’m interested in robotic, blockchain and machine learning
 - 🌱 I’m currently learning Golang and Rust programming
 - 💞️ I’m looking to collaborate on Golang and Robotic projects.
-- 📫 How to reach me? via Linkedin(https://www.linkedin.com/in/mamy-rkt/)
+- 📫 How to reach me?

 <!---
 mamylinx/mamylinx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.